-Over the last year, Kate and the team have attended a number of meetings of experts in respect of commercial disputes.
+Over the last year, the forensic accounting team have attended a number of meetings of experts in respect of commercial disputes.

 It’s probably fair to say that, whilst the meetings themselves have been relatively productive, the preparation of the resulting joint statement has not always gone smoothly.